musaddique333/Snakes-game/README.md

 6. **Sound Effects and Music Integration** 🔊: I incorporated sound effects and music to enhance the gaming experience, making it more immersive.

-The development of this Snake Game project has not only improved my Python programming skills but also introduced me to the world of game development and user interface design.
+The development of this snakes Game project has not only improved my Python programming skills but also introduced me to the world of game development and user interface design.

 ## Table of Contents 📜
 - [Description](#description)